Smith Reynolds Airport: Piedmont Airlines

 In 1968 Piedmont was flying Boeing 727-100 jetliners nonstop to Asheville and Roanoke and direct to Atlanta, New York La Guardia Airport and Charlottesville.
 Piedmont also flew Fairchild Hiller FH-227B turboprops from INT.
 By 1978, the airline was operating Boeing 727s and Boeing 737-200s in addition to NAMC YS-11 turboprops and had added direct jets to Chicago O'Hare Airport and nonstop jets to Washington National Airport.
-In 1983 all Piedmont flights from Smith Reynolds Airport were being operated with Boeing 737-200 jets with nonstops to Atlanta and Washington D.C. and direct flights to Denver and Louisville with a total of four 737 departures a day being operated.
+In 1983 all Piedmont flights from Smith Reynolds Airport were being operated with Boeing 737-200 jets with nonstops to Atlanta and Washington, D.C., and direct flights to Denver and Louisville with a total of four 737 departures a day being operated.

 Piedmont had grown into one of the nation's major airlines with an all-jet mainline fleet when it was acquired by and merged into USAir in 1989.
 Piedmont's largest operation in later years was located at Charlotte/Douglas International Airport, a major hub for the airline, but Piedmont continued to serve Smith Reynolds Airport as well.
 USAir (later US Airways which has since been merged into American Airlines) closed its INT crew base in 1991.
-Their heavy aircraft maintenance base was closed in September 1998, leaving only speciality maintenance shops, the last of which closed in 2005.
-US Airways maintained its largest reservations centre in Winston-Salem before merging with American.
+Their heavy aircraft maintenance base was closed in September 1998, leaving only specialty maintenance shops, the last of which closed in 2005.
+US Airways maintained its largest reservations center in Winston-Salem before merging with American.